bessiambre/casync/README.md

 ```js
 let anAsyncFn=casync(function*(p,done,next){...});
 ```
 And then you can use `yield` inside the function in order to basically `await` asynchronous operations.
 When the yield is encountered, the execution stops.
 When the provided `next` callback is called, the execution resumes (til the next yield or the end of the function).

-Within a casync function, a `return` statement's return value will be automatically passed to the function's `done` callback (the last callback passed to the function before `next` in the list of arguments, if there is one), effectively transforming `return res;` statements into `done(null,res);return;`.
+Within a casync function, a `return` statement's return value will be automatically be passed to the function's `done` callback (the last callback passed to the function before `next` in the list of arguments), effectively transforming `return res;` statements into `done(null,res);return;`.

 The `next` callback which is normally passed to an asynchronous functions from a yield line, follows the normal convention of taking an error as the first parameter and taking returned results in the parameters that follow.
 ```js